Skip to main content

 How long does Beyfortus (nirsevimab) last?

-One dose of Beyfortus (nirsevimab) appears to last for about 5 months, so it should cover most of the RSV season.
-Because Beyfortus (nirsevimab) only offers short-term protection, babies born outside of the RSV season should wait to get Beyfortus (nirsevimab) at the start of the RSV season.
-Discuss the best timing to get the injection with your child's provider.
+One dose of Beyfortus (nirsevimab) protects your child from serious RSV for about 5 months.
+This should cover the whole RSV season.
+Beyfortus (nirsevimab) only provides protection for a relatively short time.
+So, babies born outside of the RSV season should wait to get the injection when the season starts.
+Talk to your child's pediatrician about the best time for your child to get Beyfortus (nirsevimab).

 GoodRxEducationalIcon